tomatolog/manticore/docs/3_indexing/xmlpipe2_data_source.rst

 Support for incoming stream encodings depends on whether ``iconv`` is installed on the system. xmlpipe2 is parsed using ``libexpat`` parser that understands US-ASCII, ISO-8859-1, UTF-8 and a few UTF-16 variants natively.
-Sphinx ``configure`` script will also check for ``libiconv`` presence, and utilize it to handle other encodings. ``libexpat`` also enforces the requirement to use UTF-8 charset on Sphinx side, because the parsed data it returns is always in UTF-8.
+Manticore ``configure`` script will also check for ``libiconv`` presence, and utilize it to handle other encodings. ``libexpat`` also enforces the requirement to use UTF-8 charset on Manticore side, because the parsed data it returns is always in UTF-8.

 XML elements (tags) recognized by xmlpipe2 (and their attributes where